Amal Mahadik

 Amal Mahadevrao Mahadik is an Indian politician and member of the Bharatiya Janata Party.

 Career

-Amal Mahadik is a first term member of the Maharashtra Legislative Assembly from the Kolhapur South assembly constituency, Maharashtra.
-He won the seat from sitting MLA and minister Satej Patil in 2014.
+Amal Mahadik is a member of the Maharashtra Legislative Assembly from the Kolhapur South assembly constituency, Maharashtra.
+He first became the Member of Legislative Assembly by defeating sitting MLA and minister Satej Patil in 2014.

+He lost his seat to Ruturaj Patil (nephew of Satej Patil) in Assembly elections of 2019.
+In 2024 he won the seat by defeating Ruturaj Patil.